silicon-vlsi/SI2021-03-CMOS-VLSI/README.md

 ```
 There is a initialization script in `$SPICE_LIB_DIR/scripts/spinit`.
 You can overwrite any of the initilization by adding commands to a local `~/.spiceinit` .

+The Spice model files are located at `/project2020/eda/ngspice-32/models/scn4m_subm/nom`

 ### Quick Start Guide
 You can open a text editor create a *netlist* of the intended circuit for example of a voltage divider as shown below (say filename `divider.sp`):
 ```spice